anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 This document describes enhancements of
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certficiate enrollment.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certficate enrollment.
-By making BRSKI flexible on the certificate enrollment protocol being used, BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
+/* stf: if we change the semantic of AE, we have to change this, too.  */ By making BRSKI flexible on the certificate enrollment protocol being used, BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
-Using self-contained (signature-wrapped) objects for requesting and returning domain-specific device certificates, the origin and authenticity of messages can be verified also in environments that have no (or just limited) online connectivity.
+Using self-contained (signature-wrapped) objects for requesting and returning domain-specific device certificates, the origin and authenticity of messages can be verified also in environments that have no (or just limited) online connectivity between the registrar and the pledge.
+/* stf: without the pledge and registrar, the sentence sounded misleading, as the signature verification may not depent on online connectivity as such. */

 --- middle